phantombm/prj-whatabeauty/README.md

       'not paid',
       'paid',
       'refunded',
-      'wating for confirming payment',
+      'wating for approving payment',
-      'wating for reviewing',
+      'wating for writing review',
       'completed'
     ]
   },